emma-discovers/product-case-studies/README.md

 **Solution (as built)**
 - Launched a referral program with a full ambassador infrastructure: training, events, networking, a personal ambassador dashboard, referral links and generation.
 - Participation was free; ambassadors were paid a share of purchases made through their referrals.
-- The entire infrastructure — training, platform, links, dashboard — was built by my team and me.
+- The entire infrastructure (training, platform, links, dashboard) was built by my team and me.

 **What went wrong**
 We invested heavily in infrastructure before validating demand.
 We never asked users whether they actually wanted this.
 We built a product that seemed exciting to us but was not solving a real pain point for the audience.
 The hypothesis was pitched by the founder and accepted without sufficient discovery.

 **Metrics**
-- 25% of email traffic registered (target was 10% — above expectations).
+- 25% of email traffic registered (target was 10%, above expectations).
 - Engagement and completed transactions were far below target.
 - No meaningful traffic or revenue impact after 6 months.